Revised November 2021

 Alexandria, VA 22314

 ABI is a "non-partisan organization dedicated to research and education on matters related to insolvency", with a membership of over 12,000 attorneys, judges, professors, and other professionals related to bankruptcy; members have access to an online membership directory.
-ABI publishes a number of journals and newsletters, briefs Congressional staff, and issues white papers and testifies before Congress; the Institute also sponsors an annual bankruptcy law student writing competition.
+ABI publishes a number of journals and newsletters, briefs Congressional staff, and issues white papers and testifies before Congress.

 Commercial Law League of America (CLLA)